melt-umn/copper/README.md

   * JARs for Copper versions 0.6.0 and greater (see CHANGELOG.md for detailed Copper version information).
   * Copper's source code, including example parser specifications.
-  * A PDF user manual intended for those who use Copper directly.
+  * A user manual (in online and PDF formats) intended for those who use Copper directly.
   * Javadoc for the APIs of Copper's parser compiler and parsers, intended primarily for developers who wish to use Copper as a back-end.

 [MELT's Copper website](http://melt.cs.umn.edu/copper) contains: